 speaker

-Hi.
-Good morning and thanks for taking the questions.
-I guess, David, just given your sort of comments that you don't assume the foundation will come back online, I guess I'm trying to sort of understand some of the steps that you can take in terms of benefits because presumably most of these patients have some coverage.
-It's just the out of pocket that they're not able to address.
+Hi, good morning, and thanks for taking the questions.
+I guess, David, just given your sort of comments that you don't assume the foundation will come back online, I guess I'm trying to sort of understand some of the steps that you can take in terms of benefit design because presumably most of these patients have some coverage.
+It's just the out-of-pocket that they're not able to address.
 And so I'm not sure, it just might be helpful to sort of understand some of the steps that you might be able to take to mitigate that impact.
-And do you see yourself being more or less affected than your competitor and just the fact that you have sort of every other month dosing potentially become even more of an advantage in this environment for segments of the patient population?
+And, you know, do you see yourself being more or less affected or, you know, than your competitor?
+And does the fact that you have sort of every other month dosing potentially become even more of an advantage in this environment for segments of the patient population?
 Thank you.

 speaker